Plants 101

 CAUSE: Overwatered

-This plant is pet-friendly and is not toxic to cats or dogs.
+This plant is pet-friendly.
 Best practice is always to keep houseplants out of reach of small children and pets.

 Words By The Sill